 Here are others listed alphabetically.
 (I’ve had a membership/subscription to each one of these at one time or another. ) One of the problems you will see when you click on the links is that the subscriptions to some of these theaters this season are already sold out.
 (You might be able to purchase memberships for next season.)

-The Brooklyn Academy of Music, which makes it easy to buy a purchase of gift membership.
+The Brooklyn Academy of Music, which makes it easy to buy a gift membership.

 There are some wonderful evergreen, expensive gift ideas.
-My favorite:
+My favorites: